OctopusDeploy/blog/blog/2019-05/ad-breaking-change/index.md

 If you do share email accounts between non-administrative and administrator accounts, then you are affected, and we recommend doing a Proof of Concept upgrade and testing that administrator accounts have the required access after the upgrade.

-If you're reading this and you've accidentally locked yourself out of Octopus after a Proof of Concept upgrade, we have a handy way to manage admin accounts in our [docs](https://octopus.com/docs/api-and-integration/octopus.server.exe-command-line/admin).
+If you're reading this after the fact and you've accidentally locked yourself out of Octopus after a Proof of Concept upgrade, we have a handy way to manage admin accounts in our [docs](https://octopus.com/docs/api-and-integration/octopus.server.exe-command-line/admin).
+This should grant you access to your Octopus instance but please do contact [Support](mailto:Support@Octopus.com) if you are struggling to recover.

 ## Conclusion